factcast/factcast/factcast-site/documentation/content/factus/local-subscribed-projection.md

 ![](../ph_ls.png)

 As a specialization of SubscribedProjections, LocalSubscribedProjections are local to one VM (just like LocalManagedProjections).
-This introduces the same problem already discussed with LocalManagedProjections: possible inconistency between nodes.
+This introduces the same problem already discussed with LocalManagedProjections: An possible inconsistency between nodes.

-LocalSubscribedProjections already provider locking (trivial) and state awareness, so they a very easy to use/extend.
+LocalSubscribedProjections already provide locking (trivial) and state awareness, so they a very easy to use/extend.